tarantool/doc/doc/book/box/data_model.rst

 For better control over stored data, Tarantool supports **constraints** – user-defined limitations on the values of certain fields or entire tuples.
-Together with data types, constraints allow to limit ranges of available field values both syntactically and semantically.
+Together with data types, constraints allow limiting the ranges of available field values both syntactically and semantically.

 For example, the field ``age`` typically has the ``number`` type, so it cannot store strings or boolean values.
 However, it can still have values that don't make sense,